grpc/grpc-community/governance.md

 ## How To Contribute

-See the general guidelines [here](https://github.com/grpc/grpc-community/blob/master/CONTRIBUTING.md) on how to contribute to gRPC project.
+See the [general guidelines](https://github.com/grpc/grpc-community/blob/master/CONTRIBUTING.md) on how to contribute to gRPC project.
 If you want to become a maintainer see the section below.

 ## How To Become A Maintainer